capz/dns/README.md

   single dns_rr_foreach loop.
 Interruptible loops supported with dns_rr_grep.

-* ~~Thoughtful /etc/resolv.conf, /etc/nsswitch.conf, and /etc/hosts
- ~~integration.
-Easy to change system defaults, or to skip entirely.

 * getaddrinfo-like auxiliary interface.

 * Pluggable cache interface.
 Application can specify a synchronous or asynchronous local cache for use by the core resolver.

-* "Smart" queries which automatically dereference NS, MX, SRV, PTR, etc. to A or ~~AAAA~~ records.
+* "Smart" queries which automatically dereference NS, MX, SRV, PTR, etc. to A records.
 Recursing, caching nameservers don't usually do this explicitly, but merely rely on the authoritative server to include glue, which won't exist for out-of-bailiwick references (very common these days).
 This means software must do two separate logical DNS operations; a